vitormcruz/tome/README.md

 ]
 ```

-By the end of the scenario execution, the when clause is evaluated so that every assertion configured with the "takeValue" is tested for failing before it and for success after.
+By the end of the scenario execution, the when clause is evaluated so that every assertion configured with the "takeValue" is tested for failing before and success after is't execution.
 You can configure as many assertions as needed for a when cause, and also more than one when clause — but this may be considered a code smell, since there shouldn't be more than one when clause per specification.

 All those mechanisms are provideded by Tome as a convenience, use if you see value on them.
-You can use them interchangeably with normal assertions, even mixed — what is more important about scenarios is that they **must be linked as much as possible to the code through parameters and assertions so that changes to it or to the code are reflected in both ways and its execution passes or fail accordingly**.
+You can use them interchangeably with normal assertions, even mixed — what is more important about scenarios is that they **must be linked as much as possible to the code through parameters and assertions so that changes to it, or to the code, are reflected in both ways and its execution passes or fail accordingly**.
 For more examples and considerations about specification writting and implementation, look at the [`Tome-Tests-Examples`](https://github.com/vitormcruz/tome/tree/develop/pharo/Tome-Tests-Examples) package.

 ## Executable Specification